Powerlearnproject/se-day1-assignment-akinwale2/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is like creating a special recipe for your robot.
+Just like a recipe tells you exactly what ingredients to use and how to mix them to bake a delicious cake, a prompt tells the robot exactly what information you need and how you want it presented.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.